ZixiongXiao/VUE_original/README.md

 3. Step by step setup guide: https://vuejs.org/guide/quick-start.html

-4. change to project directory and run this command in terminal to use localhost in the web browser: npm run dev
+4. change to project directory and run this command in terminal to use localhost in any web browser: npm run dev